TiagoMA90/connect/TESTING.md

 <img src="readme/img/ConsoleError401.png" alt="401">

-If the internet is slow is will lag and the console will log 500 errors on consecutive runs.
+If the internet is slow is will lag and the console will log 500 errors on consecutive runs, due to elephantSQL.

+- Solution: Change the useffect interval to fetch data from 1000 milliseconds to 5000 milliseconds, since loading multiple components at the same time causes this batch of consecutive errors.

 <img src="readme/img/ConsoleError500.png" alt="500">